success-10/customer-service/README.md

 ### Advanced Features
 1. Smart Work Division:	Prevents multiple agents from working on the same message using atomic transactions and select_for_update-style locking logic.
 Only one agent can claim a message at a time.

-2. Urgency Detection: Each incoming message’s text is analyzed for keywords like “loan”, “urgent”, “disbursement," e.t.c.
+2. Urgency Detection: Each incoming message’s text is analyzed for keywords like **loan**, **urgent**, **disbursement**, e.t.c.
 Messages are automatically prioritized higher if they relate to critical financial actions or time-sensitive issues.

-3. Search Functionality: Agents can search messages or status of meassage (closed, unassigned and inprogress) using query parameters.
+3. Search Functionality: Agents can search messages or status of meassage (**closed**, **unassigned** and **inprogress**) using query parameters.
 For instance, searching for a text snippet in the message body.

 4. Customer Context Enrichment:	Each message is linked to a Customer profile.
 This allows agents to view more details of the customer directly alongside the message.